 - the life and works of Mary De Morgan

 - how having a book published is the start not the end and how the need to promote your book is all consuming

-I live near Nuneaton and although I am still working full-time I am happy to take the day off and travel up to 100 miles if I think the event is worth it.
+I live near Nuneaton and am happy to travel up to 100 miles if I think the event is worth it.